tedwards947/es6-react-workshop/README.md

 * We can more easily reason what that bit of code does, because its inputs and outputs are restricted
 * It makes the code more maintainable and readable

-We'll rip out the two `<input>` tags and replace them with a component!
+Let's rip out the two `<input>` tags and replace them with a component!

 Once again, edit `client.jsx`: